Department of Building Safety

 In this site, you will find guidelines and check lists for plan submittal, commercial and residential building permit applications, codes adopted by the city, estimated turn around times, contacts for various departments, fee schedules to help you prepare your documents, and schedules and budgets.
 We are here to help you so that your construction projects run as smooth as possible.
 If after you visit this site, you have any questions, please give us a call at (208) 455-3024.

 Please click the above link to access on-line permitting.
 Here you will be able to submit permits, request inspections, and monitor your projects.
 All permits pulled online must be paid online.
-There will be a 3% convenience fee assessed for each permit for payment processing.

 For questions regarding on-line permitting, please call 208-455-3024.